 We propose a generative multivariate posterior sampler via flow matching.
 It offers a simple training objective, and does not require access to likelihood evaluation.
 The method learns a dynamic, block-triangular velocity field in the joint space of data and parameters, which results in a deterministic transport map from a source distribution to the desired posterior.
 The inverse map, named vector rank, is accessible by reversibly integrating the velocity over time.
 It is advantageous to leverage the dynamic design: proper constraints on the velocity yield a monotone map, which leads to a conditional Brenier map, enabling a fast and simultaneous generation of Bayesian credible sets whose contours correspond to level sets of Monge-Kantorovich data depth.
 Our approach is computationally lighter compared to GAN-based and diffusion-based counterparts, and is capable of capturing complex posterior structures.
 Finally, frequentist theoretical guarantee on the consistency of the recovered posterior distribution, and of the corresponding Bayesian credible sets, is provided.

-\section{Introduction}
+\section{INTRODUCTION}

-Bayesian inference provides a principled way of uncertainty quantification in statistical models.
-It is capable of estimating an entire posterior distribution, a desirable property for practitioners.
-The bottleneck of the task lies in computation, since exact posterior computation is often intractable.
-Traditional methods rely on approximate inference techniques, such as MCMC or variational inference, which may suffer from slow convergence or restrictive assumptions.
-For instance, MCMC requires resampling for each new observation.
-Recent advances in generative modeling, particularly score-based diffusion models \citep{song2020score, ho2022classifier} and normalizing flows \citep{rezende2016variational}, offer promising alternatives for simplified computation.
-However, notable limitations persist.
-Diffusion models require iterative denoising steps and rely on approximating the score function, while normalizing flows impose invertibility constraints and exact likelihood evaluations.
+Bayesian inference provides a principled framework of uncertainty quantification in statistical models, enabling estimation of the full posterior distribution.
+The primary bottleneck lies in computation, since exact posterior evaluation is often intractable.
+Traditional methods rely on approximate inference techniques such as MCMC or variational inference, which may suffer from slow convergence or restrictive assumptions.
+For instance, MCMC requires rerunning the entire chain for each new observation.
+Recent advances in generative modeling, particularly score-based diffusion models \citep{song2020score, ho2022classifier} and normalizing flows \citep{rezende2016variational}, offer promising alternatives.
+However, notable limitations persist: diffusion models require iterative denoising steps and rely on approximating the score function, while normalizing flows impose invertibility constraints and exact likelihood evaluations.

-This work develops a novel Bayesian posterior sampler with a deep generative approach.
+This work develops a novel Bayesian posterior sampler based on \emph{flow matching} \citep{lipman2022flow, liu2022flow}, a generative modeling technique that learns a deterministic velocity field transporting a simple source distribution to a complex target.
 Consider parameter space $\Theta \subset \R^d$ and data space $\mathcal Y \subset \R^n$.
-The observations $y \in \mathcal Y$ are created from the parameters $\theta \in \Theta$, either via an explicit likelihood $L(y \mid \theta)$ or through an implicit deterministic simulator that transports a random noise onto the observed data.
+Observations $y \in \mathcal Y$ arise from parameters $\theta \in \Theta$, either via an explicit likelihood $L(y \mid \theta)$ or through an implicit simulator.
 We allow entries of $y$ to be potentially dependent.
 Combining the data-generating process with a prior simulator $\pi(\theta)$, one can generate joint samples $\{y_i, \theta_i\}_{i=1}^N$, where the size of the synthetic joint pairs $N$ can be large at a low computational cost.
-This setup offers access to the samples from the joint distribution on $\mathcal Y \times \Theta$, enabling conditional inference in a likelihood-free setting, which is also known as simulation-based inference (SBI).
+This setup enables conditional inference in a likelihood-free setting, also known as simulation-based inference (SBI).